padmehr/Python/README.md

 # Python
-I have all my python practices and projects stored here
+I have all my python practices and projects stored in Master branch